openemail/openemail-docs-v1/docs/prerequisite-dns.md

 - Another great one, but Zimbra as an example platform:
   ["Best Practices on Email Protection: SPF, DKIM and DMARC"](https://wiki.zimbra.com/wiki/Best_Practices_on_Email_Protection:_SPF,_DKIM_and_DMARC)
 - An in-depth discussion of SPF, DKIM and DMARC:
+  ["How to eliminate spam and protect y_DMARC)
+- An in-depth discussion of SPF, DKIM and DMARC:
   ["How to eliminate spam and protect your name with DMARC"](https://www.skelleton.net/2015/03/21/how-to-eliminate-spam-and-protect-your-name-with-dmarc/)

+### DMARC Overview

+For a good overview you can visit [DMARC Overview](https://dmarc.org/overview/)

 ## The minimal DNS configuration